fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 The Android Gradle Plugin adds its own tasks before the execution phase, most notably the `assembleDebug` and `assembleRelease` tasks.

 To fix our oversight, we can ask Gradle to iterate through all the build variants in our project after these tasks have been added.
-For each variant, we can gain access to the assemble task, and add on our own task to play the audio clip.
+For each variant, we can gain access to the assemble task for each output, and add on our own task to play the audio clip.

 ```
 class PingPlugin implements Plugin<Project> {